microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.md

    Emulates Hololens 2 interaction model.

-   Interactions that are based precise positioning of the hand or use touching can be simulated in this mode.
+   Interactions that are based on precise positioning of the hand or use touching can be simulated in this mode.

 * _Gestures_: Simulates a simplified hand model with air tap and basic gestures.